wadudkhandaker/cos-coding-challenge/challenges/ionic/README.md

 Please fork the repo and create the Angular project in the directory of this README.

-Note that the solution must be coded in Angular, as this is the framework we are using internally.
+Note that the solution must be coded in Angular using Ionic, as this is the framework we are using internally.
 No previous professional experience with Angular will be consider when checking the results

 You do have 7 days to solve the challenge - in case you need more time to to work out a high quality solution, just let us